 If you’ve travelled on one of our stunning Chobe Princesses, no doubt this familiar face will bring fond memories rushing back.
-Allen is one of our amazing guides who ensures that every guest gets to grips with the heart and soul of our stunning area, so you leave with a deep appreciation of our environment, wildlife and local cultures.
+Allen is one of our amazing Chobe Princess guide, who ensures that every guest gets to grips with the heart and soul of our stunning area, so you leave with a deep appreciation of our environment, wildlife and local culture.

 My grandmother brought me up on the island.
 I am the firstborn in our family; the oldest of 6 siblings.
 My faith is important to me – I am a Christian and I always go to church on a Saturday if I am not working.

 I heard about the Zambezi Queen Collection through a friend of mine.
-I told him that I was looking for a job in the tourism industry as a tour guide as it’s my passion.
-About 6 months later, I got a call from this friend asking if I was interested in taking a job on the Chobe and the rest is history!
-I have now been working for the Zambezi Queen Collection for over 5 years as a guide on the Chobe Princess
+I told him that I was looking for a job in the tourism industry as a tour guide, as it’s my passion.
+About 6 months later, I got a call from this friend asking if I was interested in taking a job on the Chobe Princess and the rest is history!
+I have now been working for the Zambezi Queen Collection for over 5 years as a Chobe Princess guide.

 It’s difficult answering what is my favourite place.
 But Impalila Island must be one of my favourite attractions.